SC5/sc5-machine-learning/README.md

 # SC5 Library of Machine Learning
-This is a collection of demos, tutorials, and other resources (and pointers to such) curated by ML team at [SC5](https://sc5.io/).
+This is a collection of demos, tutorials, and other resources (and pointers to such) curated by the ML team at [SC5](https://sc5.io/).

 ## Table of Contents